Gabisonfire/dashboard-q/readme.md

 Make sure your config.ini and the bookmarks.dat files are writeable by your webserver otherwise the settings page won't work.

+###forecast.io API

+Make sure to register to https://darksky.net for a free account, to use the forecast APIs.

 ## Bookmarks

 Bookmarks can be set in the "bookmarks.dat" file or from the UI.
 Here's an example of the content: